sToney239/crsAdjustCN/README.md

 [![R-CMD-check](https://github.com/sToney239/chinaCRS/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/sToney239/chinaCRS/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of crsAdjustCN is to transform between special coordinate systems in China and WGS 84, especially for `sf` objects.
+`crsAdjustCN` is to transform between special coordinate systems in China and WGS 84, especially for `sf` objects.

+The main features of this package are:

+- Some key functions with too many iterations implemented in C++, therefor could have better performance
+- Specialization for transforming objects of the `sf` class.

 ## Installation